 I try to go green whenever possible so I prefer biodegradable litter which is available in pine pellets, recycled newspaper pellets, and litter based on corn, wheat, walnut shells and safflower seeds.
 The litter I personally have been using for almost a year is corn based and you can buy it here.
-A 9-pound bag easily lasts as long as 30-pounds of clay litter and, in my opinion, controls odor much better.
+An 18-pound bag easily lasts as long as 30-pounds of clay litter and, in my opinion, controls odor much better.

 - Comes from a renewable, sustainable source